JetBrains/kotlin/CONCURRENCY.md

    Freezing is a runtime operation making given object subgraph immutable, by modifying the object header so that future mutation attempts lead to throwing an `InvalidMutabilityException`.
 It is deep, so if an object has a pointer to another objects - transitive closure of such objects will be frozen.
   Freezing is the one way transformation, frozen objects cannot be unfrozen.
-Frozen objects has a nice property that due to their immutability, they could freely shared between multiple workers/threads not breaking the "mutable XOR shared" invariant.
+Frozen objects have a nice property that due to their immutability, they can be freely shared between multiple workers/threads not breaking the "mutable XOR shared" invariant.

    If object is frozen could be checked with an extension property `isFrozen`, and if it is, object sharing